 The National Renewable Energy Laboratory (NREL) is the nation's primary laboratory for renewable energy and energy efficiency research and development (R&D).
 The laboratory's scientists and researchers support critical market objectives to accelerate research from scientific innovations to market-viable alternative energy solutions.

-The National Renewable Energy Laboratory (NREL) has developed an interactive mapping tool, called Solar Prospector, that allows users to examine, distribute, and analyze solar resource data for the United States and northern Mexico.
+The National Renewable Energy Laboratory (NREL) has developed an interactive mapping tool, called the National Solar Radiation Database (NSRDB) Viewer, that allows users to examine, distribute, and analyze solar resource data for the United States and northern Mexico.
 It assists in making decisions about optimal locations for CSP plants.
 Users can explore temporal and spatial aspects of NREL's solar resource data and can download the resource data for use outside of the tool.

 Argonne National Laboratory: Solar Energy Systems